Hoyasumii/avengers-endgame/README.md

 THOR: Hulk, you know my friends, Miek, Korg, right?

-[We see Miek and Korg
+[We see Miek and Korg s